-Now the two series can be merged in a single one and equating to zero each power we have that either $s = 0$ or $s = 1$.
+Now the two series can be merged into a single one, and equating each power to zero, we have either $s = 0$ or $s = 1$.
 These conditions lead to the following recursion relations for the series coefficients:

-The integral test of convergence fails because $a_{n + 2}/a_n \to 1$ for $n \to \infty$, hence the series solution would diverge unless:
+The integral test of convergence fails because $a_{n + 2}/a_n \to 1$ for $n \to \infty$; hence, the series solution would diverge unless:

-These are constraints on $\lambda$, which has then to assume the following form:
+These are constraints on $\lambda$, which then has to assume the following form:

 or, in general: